Meet the mystery balloon man of the West Village

 “I get messages from people on Instagram saying their job is miserable.
 They look forward to walking by and seeing the balloons hang up,” he said.

-Klein has never made any serous money from balloon twisting— as it’s called— though he’s done demos for fun everywhere from Central Park to the White House to around the world.
+Klein has never made any serious money from balloon twisting— as it’s called— though he’s done demos for fun everywhere from Central Park to the White House to around the world.

-“I’ve noticed that handing someone a balloon puts a smile on your face no matter where you’re from because they know there’s nothing expected in return a balloon costs me a nickel,” Klein said.
+“I’ve noticed that handing someone a balloon puts a smile on your face no matter where you’re from because they know there’s nothing expected in return.
+A balloon costs me a nickel,” Klein said.

 His creative talents extend beyond balloons.
 Klein designed one of the most recognizable pieces of art that hangs in the 9/11 Museum.
 He proudly showed PIX11 the replica in his living-room, and one of the many mugs made featuring his wood siding American flag.